 What is required of local auto shops to participate in the program?

-Pay license fee ( $100 per year prorated the first year so safety and emissions licenses can be synchronized).
+- Pay license fee ( $100 per year — prorated the first year so that safety and emissions licenses are synchronized).

 What is required of inspectors to participate in the program?